Quick Menu

 Notes

-We recommend performing these steps on Windows even if MCS is installed on Linux.
+Performing these steps on Windows is recommended even if MCS is installed on Linux.

-Passwords used throughout the process must match and only contain letters and numbers, no special characters.
+Passwords used throughout the process must match and only contain letters and numbers.
+No special characters are allowed.

 Overview

-• Convert the PKS file into a Java Key Store (.jks) file for use by MyConnection Server.
+- Convert the PKCS file into a Java Key Store (.jks) file for use by MyConnection Server.

-Passwords used throughout the process must match and only contain letters and numbers, no special characters.
+Passwords used throughout the process must match and only contain letters and numbers.
+No special characters are allowed.

 Files created during the certificate build steps have been color coded for clarity of use.

-Support.
-If you need help with the SSL certificate application process review the troubleshooting section or send us an email us.
+Support: For help with the SSL certificate application process, review the troubleshooting section or send an email.

-NOTE: Some certificate providers will provide a .PEM file option, for example yourdomain.com.pem.
-If you have a .PEM file then skip to Step 2.
+Some certificate providers will provide a .PEM file option, for example yourdomain.com.pem.
+If a .PEM file is available, skip to Step 2.

 The two certificate (.crt) files need to be combined together to create a single file as follows:

-• Enter the command: type yourdomain.com.crt IntermediateCA.crt › certs.txt (see example below) to create the combined file.
+type yourdomain.com.crt IntermediateCA.crt > certs.txtto create the combined file.

-• Leave the command window open for continued use in step 2 below
+Leave the command window open for continued use in Step 2.

-This step requires the OpenSSL package for Windows (Note: Scroll down to the Download Win32 OpenSSL section for download links.
-This is a third party OpenSSL resource that we've found the most reliable but is subject to change) in order to convert the combined certificate file to the OpenSSL PKCS file format.
+This step requires the OpenSSL package for Windows (scroll down to the Download Win32 OpenSSL section for download links) in order to convert the combined certificate file to the OpenSSL PKCS file format.

-• Once installed, locate the bin directory in the install folder.
-For 64bit platforms this should be drive:\OpenSSL-Win64\bin.
+- Once installed, locate the bin directory in the install folder.
+For 64-bit platforms this should be

 This step requires the Oracle Java keytool utility.